Bioaccumulation

 In Vitro Methods to Predict Hepatic Clearance and Bioconcentration Factors

 In 2018, two Organisation for Economic Co-operation and Development (OECD) Test Guidelines (TG) to determine in vitro hepatic clearance using rainbow trout hepatocytes and S9, and an associated guidance document (GD) were adopted by the OECD (OECD TGs 319A and 319B, OECD GD 280).
-In combination with in silico models, hepatic clearance can be used to predict bioconcentration factors for bioaccumulation assessment.
+In combination with in silico models, hepatic clearance can be used to predict bioconcentration factors for bioaccumulation assessment, e.g. in the context of the bioaccumulation IATA discussed above.

 Reducing the Number of Fish Used in Bioaccumulation Testing